75ml Equals How Many L

 • Q: Is there a quick way to convert ml to l in my head?

 • A: Yes, simply move the decimal point three places to the left.
-For example, 75 ml becomes 0.075 l.
+Here's one way to look at it: 75 ml becomes 0.075 l.

 • Q: Can I convert liters to milliliters using the same principle?